OpenNMT/OpenNMT-py/dyndata.md

 `meta.train.name` determines where the transforms are saved.
 It is possible to use the same transforms with different mixing weights by making another training conf using the same name parameter.
 Ususally it should be unique, though.

 `meta.train.mixing_weight_schedule` determines after which number of minibatches the mixing weights should be adjusted.
-The `groups.*.weight` parameters should be of length one longer than this.
+The `tasks.*.weight` parameters should be of length one longer than this.

 `meta.train.*` global parameters for the transforms, e.g. setting the amount of noise.

-`groups.*.meta.src_lang` and `groups.*.meta.trg_lang` are used by the `lang_prefix_both` transform to produce (target) language tokens. `groups.*.meta.extra_prefix` can be used to mark synthetic data, such as in the back-translation group `enet_bt` in the example.
+`tasks.*.meta.src_lang` and `tasks.*.meta.trg_lang` are used by the `lang_prefix_both` transform to produce (target) language tokens. `tasks.*.meta.extra_prefix` can be used to mark synthetic data, such as in the back-translation task `enet_bt` in the example.

-`groups.*.n_shards` allows overriding the number of shards for a single task.
+`tasks.*.n_shards` allows overriding the number of shards for a single task.
 Useful if a task is low-resource.

-`groups.*.share_inputs` allows a task to use the same inputs as another task, without the need to shard the data twice.
+`tasks.*.share_inputs` allows a task to use the same inputs as another task, without the need to shard the data twice.
 This makes it possible to apply e.g. two different autoencoder tasks to the same monolingual data.
 In the example `mono_fi_taboo` has `share_inputs: mono_fi`.
 No inputs should be assigned directly to a task that uses `share_inputs`.

 ### Usage